fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > Hajj was established by Ibrahim.
 Kurban sacrifice was established by the example of Ibrahim and his son.
 Ibrahim had two sons Iskhak and Ishmael.
 Iskhak became the father of Jewish people.
 Ismail helped Ibrahim to build the Kaaba and became the father of Arab people.
 >
-> Ibrahim is from Iraq, Hagar is from Egypt.
+> Ibrahim is from Iraq, Hajar is from Egypt.

 Ibrahim was born in a house of idolaters in the ancient city of Ur of the Chaldees, likely the place called 'Ur' in present-day Iraq, in which case, the idolaters would have been practitioners of the hypothesized Ancient Mesopotamian religion.